justinmahar/gatsby-starter-mdx-launchpad/README.md

 In addition, all site settings can be quickly accessed from any function component using the `useSettings` hook in `src/settings/useSettings.ts`. 🙌

+A default site image and icon are present in `/static/media`.
+There's also a favicon in `/static`.
+Replace these files with your own images.
+Be sure to update `src/settings/settings.yml` with the correct file names, image alts, and sizes.

+**You'll want to update all `siteMetadata` settings with your own project information.**

 ### Included Settings

 - `siteMetadata`